 Every patient is different.
-When prescribing medication, your doctor chooses the type and dose of medicine that will usually work for people with that condition.
+When prescribing medication, your doctor chooses the type and dose that will usually work for people with that condition.
 However, what works for others may not necessarily be the best choice for you.

 The Sonic PGx panel is a genetic test that helps your doctor to provide the optimal prescription for you.

-> Gastroenterology > Neurology > Rheumatology
+> Gastroenterology > Multiple sclerosis Addiction Medicine > Transplantation

-When a PGx test is worth considering
+When is a PGx test is worth considering?

 The results of a PGx test are likely to be most useful if you are:

-- Experiencing unwelcome side-effects from your medicine
+- Experiencing unwelcome side effects from your medication

-Please note, there are some medicines for which a PGx test is unlikely to provide useful information.
+Please note, there are some medications for which a PGx test is unlikely to provide useful information.
 Additionally, the pharmacogenomic guidance in a Sonic PGx panel report may not be valid in patients under 18 years of age.

-How you will receive your test results
+How will I receive the test results?

-Please note that this report is only one factor that your doctor will use in deciding what medicines and dose to prescribe for you.
+Please note that this report is only one factor that your doctor will use in deciding what medications and dose to prescribe for you.
 Your doctor will look at many factors, including the PGx report, in deciding what is best for you.

 - Your doctor will have completed a Pharmacogenomic (PGx) panel request form, providing details regarding: